Carrie Barefoot Dickerson

 Carrie Barefoot Dickerson (May 24, 1917 – November 17, 2006) was an American activist who led citizen efforts to stop construction of the proposed Black Fox Nuclear Power Plant in Oklahoma.

 Life

 Dickerson was born in Okmulgee, Oklahoma, in 1917 to a pioneering family.
 She attended the Rocky Hill and Nuyaka Mission schools.
 At Oklahoma State University she studied home economics education and nutrition, earning BS and MS degrees.
-She married Cherokee dairy farmer (and fellow OSU graduate) Charles Robert Dickerson in 1938.
+She married Cherokee dairy farm (and fellow OSU graduate) Charles Robert Dickerson in 1938.
 They established a farm east of Claremore, Oklahoma.
 The couple had four children.

 In 1943, Dickerson began teaching at the German-speaking Mennonite Pleasant View community school near Inola, Oklahoma.
 She later taught in several area schools before retiring in 1957.
 She then opened a home-based bakery.
 In 1964 she and her husband opened Aunt Carrie's Nursing Home (later called Wood Manor) in Claremore.

 After her husband died in early 1981, Dickerson operated a health food store in Claremore.
 She closed the store in 2002.

 Carrie Dickerson died at Claremore in 2006.